-Technical indicators that use measures of advancing or declining stocks generally will give you some insight into the amount of participation in the current trend’s movement.
+Technical indicators that use measures of advancing or declining stocks generally will give you some insights into the amount of participation in the current trend’s movement.
 This is referred to as the market “breadth.”

 In a raging and healthy bull market, there will be a large number of stocks making price advances.
-Sure you will have a few stocks here and there that decline but overall the general market is advancing on a broad scale.
+Sure, you will have a few stocks here and there that decline but overall the general market is advancing on a broad scale.

 The Buy/Sell Signals